 Fixed Intersection Safety Devices

-All ISDs are currently in test mode
+All ISDs are currently live

 Automated traffic-enforcement technology is an important tool to enhance traffic safety.
 It helps reduce major injuries in Leduc, while keeping our fatality rate at zero.
-NOTE: Intersection safety device camera locations will be posted once they are installed and operational.

 Intersection Safety Devices (ISD) are being installed at the following intersections: